 These nine remarkable woman graduated from URACCAN University on Feb.
 24, 2018.
 We now have a total of thirty-one doctors who were supported by your donations and are now working as doctors in that region.
 These doctors received your support, through Adelante Mujer, between one to four years during their studies.
-All nine Continue reading “Meet Our New Doctors”
+All nine have now begun their internships at the local hospital and clinics.

 This is Jurica, one of our student doctors in her 6th year, and this is a translation of what she wrote regarding some of the work she is currently doing in the hospital in Bilwi, Puerto Cabezas.